 A .pdf with all 19 parody songs written by the Toronto Order for their 1984 Sisters’ Songbook (a fundraiser at the time).
 I’ve added 8 of the Order’s various annual Solstice party parodies as well- from 1983 or prior years.
 Now contains 26 pages- with an extra large font perfect for choral use.
 Features an introduction/Sistory, notes on certain specific local references and a Contents Page.
-Includes crowd favourites “My Favourite Things” and “Hark The Herald, Faeries Shout“.
+Includes crowd favourites “My Favourite Things” (frequently but erroneously credited to the Australian Sisters who adopted it) and “Hark The Herald, Faeries Shout“.

 CONTENT WARNING: Mature (well, Adult) themes and words.